SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension.md

 }
 ```

-Selecting on either button will now set the state's `subTitle` to the `data.message` value, causing a re-render (*more on this later*).
+Selecting either button will now set the state's `subTitle` to the `data.message` value, causing a re-render (*more on this later*).
 The Quick view's Adaptive Card will now display this message, since its template binds to `subTitle`.

 ### Property Pane